Jxiang2/workaxle-optaplanner/README.md

 Optional constraints
 1. No employee works more than 1 shift in N hours
-2. No employee works on weekands or holidays
+2. No employee works on weekands

 ### Models: